 Yes, under the terms of the Refuse Disposal (Amenity) Act 1978 it is a criminal offence to abandon a vehicle and carries a penalty upon conviction of a fine of up to £2,500 or 3 months imprisonment or both.
 We can also claim back the cost of removing and disposing of the vehicle.

 My car was stolen and now the council has my car in store or have destroyed it.
 Can I get my car back at no cost or if it has been destroyed can I be compensated?

 If you notified the police and your insurance company immediately your vehicle was stolen then our inquiries would have revealed this fact and you would be informed that the vehicle had been found.

-Your insurance company who would be invoiced by the Council direct would normally pay any costs resulting from the removal of the vehicle.
+Your insurance company who would be invoiced by us direct would normally pay any costs resulting from the removal of the vehicle.

 If your vehicle were undamaged your insurance company would return your vehicle to you at their expense.

 If your car has been destroyed the only compensation would be from your insurance company.

 Once the Council has received an abandoned vehicle complaint how long will it take to remove the vehicle?